 The body shape of an acoustic guitar affects not just how it looks, but also how it feels against your body, how it projects sound, and what tonal characteristics it possesses.
 Let’s explore the most common acoustic guitar body shapes and what makes each one special.

-The Parlor lets you hear the single note, where larger guitars blend everything together into a chord.
+These small guitars let you hear the single note, where larger guitars blend everything together into a chord.
 It’s perfect for blues and folk music where that midrange focus really helps your playing cut through.

 00 (Double-O)

-My experience: The 00 is like the Parlor’s slightly more versatile cousin.
+The 00 is like the Parlor’s slightly more versatile cousin.
 You still get excellent definition, but with a touch more tonal range.
 There’s a little bit more sparkle on the top end compared to the Parlor, though perhaps a little less low end.
 The range of tones is a little bigger, making it more versatile but less distinctive in its specific sound.

 000/OM (Orchestra Model)